viegasOdin/testrepo/README.md

 # testrepo
-created to follow BM introduction to Git and GitHub course
+created to follow IBM introduction to Git and GitHub course